Why Is My Car Insurance So Expensive?

 Less coverage almost always leads to cheaper rates.
 But choosing lower liability limits should be your last resort.
 You will save very little by having lower liability limits.
 However, you could end up with a hefty bill if you're in a major accident.

-For example, $50,000 of bodily injury coverage per person and $100,000 per accident only costs around $11 more per month than $25,000 of coverage per person and $50,000 per accident.
+For example, $50,000 of bodily injury coverage per person and $100,000 per accident typically only costs you a few dollars more per month than $25,000 of coverage per person and $50,000 per accident.
 But if you cause a crash and the other driver has $40,000 in medical bills, you'll be responsible for paying $15,000 with the cheaper policy.
 The more expensive option would cover all of the costs.

 Other ways to save